Crosby & Crosby Law – Child Custody Attorneys in Rockford

-Couples with children in Illinois going through a divorce naturally want to know how child custody will be resolved during the course of their divorce proceedings.
-Though child custody is an enormously complicated issue, we will attempt to clarify some of the main issues for you, including which state’s court has jurisdiction in your custody case.
+Couples with children in Illinois going through a divorce naturally want to know how child custody will be resolved during the course of the divorce proceedings.
+Though child custody is a thorny, complicated issue, we will attempt to clarify some of the main legal issues related to child custody for you.jurisdiction in your custody case.

 Child Custody and Visitation

-Beyond matters of court jurisdiction, it should also be noted that both the recently enacted Illinois Marriage and Dissolution of Marriage Act and the Illinois Parentage Act use the terms “parenting time” and “decision making” rather than the older term “custody.”
-On our pages, for purposes of clarity and understanding, however, we will continue to use the older and widely understood terms “custody” and “visitation.”
+Both the recently enacted Illinois Marriage and Dissolution of Marriage Act and the Illinois Parentage Act use the terms “parenting time” and “decision making” rather than the older term “custody.”
+In our discussion, for purposes of clarity and understanding, we will continue to use the older and widely understood terms “custody” and “visitation.”

 In the Family Law Courts of Illinois, child custody and visitation are often among the most important considerations.
 The first priority of the courts is ensuring the best interests of the children in allocating parenting rights, responsibilities, and time.
-These three – rights, responsibilities, and time – in turn, can be broken down into several different subjects including:
+These three – rights, responsibilities, and time – in turn, can be broken down into several different subjects including, but not limited to:

 - Residential custody

 - Vacation parenting time